Providence Permanent Disability Attorney

 When these devastating job-related accidents happen, it is important to seek an attorney who can represent your best interests and ensure you receive the full benefits you are entitled to under the law.
-Since workers’ compensation insurance only covers economic losses and, in most instances, bars you from suing your employer, it is to your advantage to consult an attorney from the Law Offices of Ronald J. Resmini, Ltd. Someone from our qualified team will be able to assess the details of your case and recommend the best course of action in recovering for your permanent disability.
+Since workers’ compensation insurance only covers economic losses and, in most instances, bars you from suing your employer, it is to your advantage to consult an attorney from the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd..
+Someone from our qualified team of personal injury attorneys in Providence or one of our other offices will be able to assess the details of your case and recommend the best course of action in recovering for your permanent disability.
 This is especially important in cases where there was negligence and/or deliberate wrongdoing on the part of your employer.

 What Does a Permanent Disability Look Like?

 Generally speaking, if you are unable to work for at least three consecutive days as a result of your injury-related disability and unable to gain alternative, comparable employment, then you are eligible for workers’ compensation benefits.
 These benefits can begin as early as the fourth day after the date the injury was suffered.
 Because workplace injuries may result in permanent and/or partial disabilities, Rhode Island workers’ compensation laws have attempted to clearly identify what a permanent disability may look like.
 The following are some statutory examples of what constitutes a permanent disability: